Do you dream of amazing castles, love chasing legends, and adore beautiful scenery?

 If you have been following me for any time, you know I do.
 Which is in part why I wanted to go to Romania.
 Famous castles, vampire legends, and beautiful mountains?
 Sign me up!

 Of course, like with everywhere else, I was pressed for time.
 I only had a week to make my way from Bucharest to Cluj and about 100 things I wanted to see.
 Ok maybe not quite 100, but it seemed that every city I read about, I wanted to visit.
 But the distance between them, and trying to figure out how to get everywhere using public transport, was a bit of a pain in the butt.
-It was only while talking to a local friend that I learned about Bucharest City Tours, and that they ran a Two Castles in a Day plus Brasov tour.
+It was only while talking to a local friend that I learned about Travel Maker Tours and that they ran a Two Castles in a Day plus Brasov tour.
 Three of the biggest sites on my list and I could do them all in a day?
 Without having to figure out how to get between them on all on own?
 It sounded perfect, and it was.

 We started our day early, meeting at 8am in front of the Royal Atheneum.
 The meeting spot was the first thing I appreciated; no obscure office building down a random side street, but a main point that was easy to find on my map.
 From there we bundled into the mini bus and began our journey to our first stop: Peles Castle.